 |Nutritional Guidelines (per serving)|

 This authentic beef satay recipe will blow you away with its abundant flavor and tenderness.
-The secret to good satay is all in the marinade, and this satay marinade is simply the best--it has been passed down through my husband's family to Thailand and Malaysia over many generations.
-This aromatic marinade features a special blend of fresh herbs and spices, yet it's very easy to make--you simply place all ingredients in a food processor.
-Cook your satay on an outdoor grill or in the oven - either way, it's simply fantastic!
+The secret to good satay is all in the marinade, and this satay marinade is simply the best.
+It has been passed down through families in Thailand and Malaysia over many generations.
+This aromatic marinade features a special blend of fresh herbs and spices, yet it's very easy to make: you simply place all ingredients in a food processor.
+Cook your satay on an outdoor grill or in the oven.
+Either way, it's simply fantastic!

 - 1/4 cup lemongrass (ready-prepared fresh minced or bottled or frozen)